 The future of exchanging value

-How is your business shaping digital payments and the trust economy?
+How are digital payments and trust are (re)shaping the economy?

-Development of new payment solutions, technologies and currencies are driving a transformation in the point of sale, and while we still commonly pay in cash, the way consumers exchange value for goods and services is clearly shifting.
+New payment solutions, technologies and currencies—including cryptocurrencies and blockchain—are driving a transformation in the point of sale, and while we still commonly pay in cash, the way consumers exchange value for goods and services is clearly shifting.